qnkhuat/qnkhuat.github.io/_drafts/2020-05-02-Eletric-Car-Efficiency.md

 The advantage of using a single unit of comparision is it helps us easily understand and visualize the difference between ICE and EV vehicles in energy consumption.

 # How do EVs achieve this efficiency?
+It's not magic, it's all benefits from more utlized powertrain system, better technology and modular architecture.

 When we say Tesla Model 3 are more energy efficient than Mitsubishi Mirage, it's just that The Tesla Model 3 waste less of its input energy than the Mitsubishi Mirage.
-Touching to the heart of this question is the problem of energy, and to fully understand and answer the question, it's necessary to recall The law of conservation of energy:
+Touching to the heart of this question is the problem of energy, and to fully understand and answer it, we need to recall The law of conservation of energy:
 > Energy can neither be created nor destroyed; rather, it can only be transformed or transferred from one form to another.

-There are good and bad energy based on when and why.
+There are good and bad energy based on which situation it is produced.
 For example when we drive an ICE vehicle, much of its input energy were transformed to heat in the engine (or thermal energy).
-Clearly there are not much use of having thermal energy while driving a car, what we want is __kinetic energy__.
+Clearly there are not much use of having thermal energy while driving a car, what we need is __kinetic energy__.

 So, the real question is where does the energy go when we drive a car? and how much of it is being wasted?